tendermint/tendermint/spec/abci++/abci++_methods.md

    returns from the call.
 3. The Application uses the information received (transactions, commit info, misbehavior, time) to (potentially) modify the proposal.
-    * in same-block execution mode, the Application fully executes the block and provides values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
+    * the Application MAY fully execute the block and produce a candidate state &mdash; immediate execution
-    * in next-block execution mode, _p_'s Tendermint will ignore the values for `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.tx_results`, `ResponsePrepareProposal.validator_updates`, and
-      `ResponsePrepareProposal.consensus_param_updates`.
-    * in both modes, the Application can manipulate transactions:
+    * the Application can manipulate transactions:
         * leave transactions untouched - `TxAction = UNMODIFIED`
         * add new transactions (not present initially) to the proposal - `TxAction = ADDED`
         * remove (invalid) transactions from the proposal and from the mempool - `TxAction = REMOVED`